 The FabFilter Pro-L, like the Pro-C, is another great go-to option with great visual feedback.
-You will see all over the place, so it has to get mention here.
+You will see all over the place as being recommended one of the best mixing plugins, so it has to get mention here.
 Bother beginners and pros alike consider this a “safe” plugin that can handle all your limiter plugin needs.

 Waves L1 Ultramaximizer

 The Waves L1 Ultramaximizer limiter is great for multiple purposes and skill levels as well.
 It can analyze audio by digital signal resolution and level, as opposed to the entire file.
 This makes it particularly efficient for many different purposes.